dbpedia/table-extractor/README.md

 * `-c`, `--chapter` : Optional.
 2 letter long string representing the desidered endpoint/Wikipedia language (e.g. `en`, `it`, `fr` ...)
 Default value: 'en'.
 Reccomendation: do not use  -m 'json'
 * `-m`, `--mode` : Optional.
 As I changed approach to the problem, I initially face the project working with JSONPedia, I introduced two working method for the algorithm : json or html.
 Default value: 'html'
 #####Note: -w -s -t are all mutual exclusive parameters

 * `-t`, `--topic` : Optional. one of the keywords from the following: 'elections' for pages related to electoral results, 'elections_USA' to limit election result to USA presidential elections, 'all' to select all wiki pages, 'soccer' for soccer players, 'actors' , 'directors' for people who has directed a film, 'writers'.
 Default value: 'all' (all wiki pages from a chapter).
 * `-w`, `--where` : Optional.
 A SPARQL where clause.
 Eg. "?film <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://dbpedia.org/ontology/Film>.  ?film <http://dbpedia.org/ontology/director> ?s" is used to collect all film directors of a wiki chapter.
 Note: please ensure that the set you want to collect is titled as ?s
 * `-s`, `--single` : Optional. can be used to select a wiki page at a time.
-Eg. -s 'Channel_Tunnel' takes only the [wiki page] (https://en.wikipedia.org/wiki/Channel_Tunnel) representing the European channel tunnel between France and UK. [-s]Note: please use only the name of a wiki page without spaces ( substitued by underscores) Eg. Use -s [German_federal_election,_1874](https://en.wikipedia.org/wiki/German_federal_election,_1874) and not https://en.wikipedia.org/wiki/German_federal_election,_1874 or German federal election, 1874 .
+Eg. -s 'Channel_Tunnel' takes only the [wiki page] (https://en.wikipedia.org/wiki/Channel_Tunnel "Channel Tunnel wiki page") representing the European channel tunnel between France and UK. [-s]Note: please use only the name of a wiki page without spaces ( substitued by underscores) Eg. Use -s [German_federal_election,_1874](https://en.wikipedia.org/wiki/German_federal_election,_1874 "German federal 1874 election") and not https://en.wikipedia.org/wiki/German_federal_election,_1874 or German federal election, 1874 .

 ###Usage examples:
 * `python pyTableExtractor.py` ---> as default it takes chapter = 'en', topic= 'all', mode='html'

-* `python pyTableExtractor.py -c it -w "?s a <http://dbpedia.org/ontology/SoccerPlayer>"` ---> chapter = it, tries to collect resources which answer to this sparql query from dbpedia, mode='html'
+* `python pyTableExtractor.py -c it -w "?s a <http://dbpedia.org/ontology/SoccerPlayer>"` ---> chapter = it, tries to collect resources (soccer players) which answer to this sparql query from dbpedia, mode='html'

 * `python pyTableExtractor.py -c en -t actors -m html` ---> chapter='en', topic='actors', mode='html'

-* `python pyTableExtractor.py -c it -s "Elezioni_presidenziali_negli_Stati_Uniti_d'America_del_1888"` ---> the script will works only one [wiki page](https://it.wikipedia.org/wiki/Elezioni_presidenziali_negli_Stati_Uniti_d%27America_del_1888) of 'it' chapter
+* `python pyTableExtractor.py -c it -s "Elezioni_presidenziali_negli_Stati_Uniti_d'America_del_1888"` ---> the script will works only one [wiki page](https://it.wikipedia.org/wiki/Elezioni_presidenziali_negli_Stati_Uniti_d%27America_del_1888 "USA 1888 presidential election, it chapter") of 'it' chapter

 ### Folders: